GodsKnight77/Little-Knight/README.md

 Alpha 1.0.0 has very little functionality, so don't expect to be intertained by it for very long.

+There is currently no exit button, so you have two choices, you can press alt+tab, or you could use ctrl+alt+del.

 \- God's Knight